 Eugene Cheng is what I would like to call a SlideShare pro.
 Over the past 3 years he has gotten over 2 million views across 16 of his SlideShare presentations.
 Just from SlideShare he gets 400 new email leads a month.
 Again, that’s just from one social platform.

 Now I’m going to let you in on a little secret.
 I actually have no idea how to prosper on SlideShare.
 Apparently it doesn’t just come down to publishing a deck and waiting for the traffic to roll in.
-If you really want to make use of SlideShare’s organic traffic, you’ll have the best luck by getting your SlideShare featured on the homepage.
+If you really want to make use of SlideShare’s organic traffic, you’ll have the best luck by

 Another thing to keep in mind, is you get a lot of views from other people embedding your presentations on their own blogs, but how does that happen?
 Well you need people to see your SlideShare.
 How do they see your SlideShare?
 By visiting the homepage…

 Rather than testing out the process for myself, and doing real work, I thought I would just ask people who have succeeded in the past.